Poems to Live By

 and not let anyone mess with our swing.

-We learn by doing what we have to do and
+We learn by doing what we need to do and

 hope that losing is an art we can master.